Christopher Jones (biologist): Diplomacy

 Jones has remained non-political but rather diplomatic, viewing global harmony as one of the most important challenges of the next century.
 While he was born in Washington D.C., he has spent half of his life overseas.
 This has led him to bring to the U.S. certain aspects of health economics that have been shown to work in international settings, and advocate for a renewed foreign policy towards global prosperity; that is, improving the health and wellbeing of people and families around the globe so that they can thrive with dignity and economic opportunities.
 In Paris, he was asked to be co-Founder of the UNESCO sponsored World Academy for New Thinking, an initiative founded in Malta by Edward DeBono.
 His banking forum established a new form of academic-industry-government collaboration, leading inter alia to what is now called CapitOx, Oxford's fast-growing finance and actuarial society.

 Teacher

-Dr. Jones leads venture investments for the University of Vermont Health Network, is co-founder of a syndicate of 26 hospital systems each with venture funds, and is adjunct associate professor in the University of Maryland School of Pharmacy, one of the oldest schools of pharmacy in the United States.
-He is an elected voting member of the New England Comparative Effectiveness Public Advisory Council (CEPAC), and active in the International Society for Pharmacoeconomics and Outcomes Research (ISPOR), the European Centre for International Political Economy (ECIPE) and the World Financial Forum (WFF).
+Dr. Jones leads venture investments for the University of Vermont Health Network, is co-founder of a syndicate of 26 hospital systems each with venture funds, and is affiliated associate professor in the University of Maryland School of Pharmacy, one of the oldest schools of pharmacy in the United States.
+He is a retired (elected) voting member of the New England Comparative Effectiveness Public Advisory Council (CEPAC), and active in the International Society for Pharmacoeconomics and Outcomes Research (ISPOR), the European Centre for International Political Economy (ECIPE) and the World Financial Forum (WFF).
 From 2012-2017 Dr. Jones held a faculty appointment in the University of Vermont Larner College of Medicine where he taught health economics and business.

 Personal life

-Jones and Victoria Brassart reside in Vermont with their daughters, Johanna, Lys, and Ella-Maria.
+Jones and Victoria Brassart reside in Vermont with their daughters Johanna, Lys, and Ella-Maria, and son Antoine-Hugo.